njs-guy/rift-astro/README.md

 # Rift for Astro

 An Astro theme built with Tailwind CSS and DaisyUI.
-Haven't come up with a catchy tagline yet.
+We couldn't come up with a catchy tagline.

 ## Roadmap